-Grade changes for classes which ended more than one year prior to the change date shall be approved by both the instructor (or chair in event the instructor is unavailable) and the Chief Academic Officer.
+Grade changes for classes which ended more than one year prior to the change date shall be approved by both the instructor or division chair in event the instructor is unavailable and the instructional deans or Vice President of Learning.

-If a student feels a clerical (recording) error was made on any grade, he or she may request assistance from the registrar.
+If a student feels a clerical recording error was made on any grade, he or she may request assistance from the Registrar.
 Such grades will be corrected if evidence of a purely clerical error exists.